wagerfield/onno/docs/features.md

 # Preface

-Onno was heavily inspired by [Styled System][styled-system].
+Onno is heavily inspired by [Styled System][styled-system].
 A lot of the ideas are owed to the brilliant work of [Brent Jackson][jxnblk] and the [numerous contributors][styled-system-contributors] to this library.
+Credit is also owed to [facepaint][facepaint] for responsive prop values.

 Truth be told, onno actually started life as a rewrite of Styled System in TypeScript following a [discussion on GitHub][styled-system-comment].
 However during the course of this rewrite, a number of new ideas, features and refinements to the API were introduced that eventually warranted another library.